 The Queen's Beasts gold coins are minted out of 99.99% pure gold, just like the British Gold Britannias and British Gold Lunar coins.
 The brilliant uncirculated version of the gold coins is available in the denominations of 1 oz and 1/4 oz.
 Proof coins are available in the sizes of 1 kg, 5 oz, 1 oz and 1/4 oz.
 There are maximum mintage numbers in place for the proof coins.

-All coins of the Queen's Beasts series are fully backed by the British government.
+All coins of the Queen's Beasts coin series are fully backed by the British government.
 The coins are also exempt from the UK Capital Gains Tax and VAT free because of their status as legal tender in the UK.
 If you want to buy gold coins of the Queen's Beasts series in larger quantities and not just individually, you could also buy them in mint tubes of 10 coins.
 If you are investing in gold for your retirement, it is important to note that these coins can't be included in Individual Retirement Accounts (IRA's).

 |Weight||Face Value||Purity||Diameter x Thickness|

 The obverse side of each Queen's Beasts gold coin depicts Jody Clark's official 5th portrait of Her Majesty Queen Elizabeth II.
 The artist's initials J.C appear underneath her majesty's image.
 The same profile of the Queen also appears on the British Gold Lunar coins, British Gold Britannias and Gold Sovereigns.
 Also engraved on the obverse are her majesty's official name, D. G. Reg.
 F. D. as well as the coin's official face value.
 The background of the obverse side was changed for the 4th coin of the series.
 Whereas it showed a stucco-like background previously, it now shows the new guilloché obverse design.